WPDevelopers/embedpress/readme.txt

 == Description ==

-= EMBEDPRESS – EMBED ANYTHING FROM 150+ SOURCES -  YOUTUBE, GOOGLE DOCS, DRIVE, MAPS, VIMEO, WISTIA, SPOTIFY, BOOMPLAY, PDF, PPT ETC & DISPLAY IT USING ELEMENTOR, BLOCK EDITOR, CLASSIC EDITOR & MORE =
+= EMBEDPRESS – EMBED ANYTHING FROM 150+ SOURCES -  EMBED YOUTUBE, GOOGLE DOCS, DRIVE, MAPS, VIMEO, WISTIA, SPOTIFY, BOOMPLAY, PDF, PPT ETC & DISPLAY IT USING ELEMENTOR, BLOCK EDITOR, CLASSIC EDITOR & MORE =

 [EmbedPress](https://embedpress.com/) lets you embed any engaging and interactive multimedia content such as videos, images, posts, audio, maps, documents, PDF, and much more into your WordPress site with one click and showcase it beautifully for your website visitors.